kevinkuriachan/ModdedMinecraftServer/README.md

-# Modded Minecraft Server Instructions
+# Running a Modded Minecraft Server on a Raspberry Pi

 This is just a document describing how to run a modded minecraft server on a Raspberry Pi.
+These instructions were tested on a Raspberry Pi 4.

 ## What you will need
 - Raspberry Pi with at least 4 GB of RAM